Visitor’s Guide for All of Montana’s National Parks & National Historic Sites

 This site was one of the last major victories for the Indian Nations to preserve their way of life.
 The Little Bighorn Battlefield honors both US soldiers of the 7th Cavalry and the warriors of the Lakota and Cheyenne nations that died here.

 “Custer’s Last Stand” resulted in the deaths of more than 263 soldiers, including Lt.
 Col. George A. Custer himself.
 The numbers are unknown for the Native Americans that fought.
-Here at the Little Bighorn Battlefield in Eastern Montana, you will see where the skirmish took place.
+Here at the Little Bighorn Battlefield in Eastern Montana, you will see where the battle took place.

 What’s Your Favorite National Park Site in Montana?